 I am an independent political analyst focussing on Southern Africa, particularly South Africa.
 I specialise in examining political and policy risks for financial markets.
+A significant portion of my income is currently derived from BNP Paribas Cadiz Securities (Pty) Ltd – my major client.

 From 1996 to end October 2004 I was a full-time political analyst with the global financial group, HSBC.
 For the last 7 years I have been an independent analyst, with clients ranging from global financial institutions and corporates as well as governments and resource companies operating in Africa.
 Much of my work consists of writing articles and analyses as well as giving talks, lectures and seminars in South Africa and abroad.